Trademark a Book Title: Everything You Need to Know

 Book Titles Are Not Protected by Copyright Law

 Only the original work of authorship, or the content of your book, is protected under copyright law.
 Both the Copyright Office and the US court system have established a policy that there are several things not covered under copyright law, including titles, pen names, ingredient lists, and short phrases, because they don't hold enough original expression to be worthy of protection under copyright laws.

 The Unfair Competition Law and trademarking your title give you an extra way to maintain control of your title and even to make money from it.
 These laws cover similar forms of use in regard to designs like book jackets and identify words in your title.
 Trademark rights are assigned to the first person to stake a claim, so if you're choosing a title for your book, it's valuable to see if anyone is using the title you're considering as a trademark before continuing with it.
 A screening search will help you determine this information.

 When you do a screening search, it lets you see if someone else is already using your desired title as a trademark.
 Performing a full trademark search can be expensive, but doing an internet search to find obvious conflicts is an option for writers on a tight budget.
 If the mark, or title, you want is free, you would then file an Intent-to-Use application.

 If you need help with trademarking a book title, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.